HopeMWatson/code-walkthrough-lwt-style-is-everything/README.md

 ## 6. (Optional) Turn off `ENABLE_AI_REVIEW`
 We don't need our AI Reviewer step on to clean up our SQL styling to fix our linting step.
+This step is optional, if you leave the AI Reviewer turned on it will cost another ~$0.16 in credits.

 1. Head back to your GitHub repo settings and variable.
 2. Change the value of `ENABLE_AI_REVIEW` to `false`.